kmwallio/ThiefMD/docs/opensource/index.md

 # Open Source Components

 We're making ThiefMD components reusable.
-You can find the components in at [GitHub.com/ThiefMD](https://github.com/thiefmd)
+You can find the components in at [GitHub.com/ThiefMD](https://github.com/thiefmd).
+We're also built on top of [other great open source software](/about/#credit)

 - [libwritegood](#libwritegood)
 - [writeas-vala](#writeas-vala)